Roo-Amadou-CS-Comps/Main/README.md

 This repository and its contents are provided for **educational purposes and ethical hacking only**.
 Make sure you have permission from the network or system owners before testing.
 Unauthorized use is illegal and punishable by law.
 This project was developed for a senior thesis under **Professor Jeff Ondich** at **Carleton College**.
 Fall 2024.

+The server-specific code, configuration, and other elements fall under the GNU GPL license, unless specified otherwise.
+Apache is under the Apache License, and nginx is under the FreeBSD License.

 ## Contributors

 - **Amadou Touré** '25, Carleton College. [tourea@carleton.edu](mailto:tourea@carleton.edu)